-Sector transport Brief summary The provision of support for the construction, modernisation and development of trans-European transport networks (TEN-T) and regional rail transport networks.
+Sector Transport Brief summary The provision of support for the construction, modernisation and development of trans-European transport networks (TEN-T) and regional rail transport networks.
 Description of the measure In particular, the transport aspects of the key strategic targets of the National Development Plan are implemented in the Operational Programme Transport.
 There is a particular focus on the modernisation of railway and road networks.
-The main programme indicators are a reduction in the accident rate, an increase in carriage capacity, time savings and a reduction in greenhouse gases.
+The main programme indicators are a reduction in the accident rate, an increase in transport volumes, time savings and a reduction in greenhouse gases.
 Energy savings are calculated by reference to the indicator of reductions in greenhouse gases.
-Basic overview of priority axes and areas of intervention: Priority axis 1 - Modernisation of the TEN-T railway network Priority axis 2 - Construction and modernisation of the TEN-T motorway and road network Priority axis 3 - Modernisation of the non-TEN-T railway network Priority axis 4 - Modernisation and development of the Prague Metro and systems for the management of road transport in Prague Priority axis 7 - Technical assistance The programme's total allocation in the period between 2007 and 2013 is EUR 5.8 billion.
-We envisage the same amount for the 2014-2020 period.
+Basic overview of priority axes and areas of intervention: Priority axis 1 - Modernisation of the TEN-T railway network Priority axis 2 - Construction and modernisation of the TEN-T motorway and road network Priority axis 3 - Modernisation of non-TEN-T railway network Priority axis 5 - Modernisation and development of the Prague Metro and systems for the management of road transport in Prague Priority axis 7 - Technical assistance The programme of inland waterway transport Priority axis 7 - Technical assistance